 Dina has received numerous awards for her teaching and writing, including an Outstanding Teaching Award from the University of Iowa, The Lucy Grealy Prize for Poetry, and a Pushcart nomination for her debut work of cultural criticism on Freddy Krueger’s legacy of stigma for burn survivors.
 Her work has appeared in The Brooklyn Rail, Narratively, Bat City Review, Hippocampus Magazine and Books, The Lascaux Review, and others.
 In June 2020, the legendary rock critic and founding reviews editor of Rolling Stone, Greil Marcus, featured Dina’s personal essay about her karaoke upbringing in his time-honored culture column, “Real Life Rock Top Ten,” in the LA Review of Books.

 She is the founding editor of the Cliffhanger., a pocket-sized anthology devoted to the fragment, and the creator of DEAR GHOSTFINGERS: an experimental advice column / nonfiction horror series featuring a ghoulish narrative persona whose ruminations on works of literature only begin to address problems of being submitted by real live people.
-Soon to be a pandemic-rescheduled Writer-in-Residence at the Jack Kerouac House in Orlando, Florida, Dina is at work on her first book: a memoir about burning almost to death in a house fire when she was a morbid teenager.
+A former Writer-in-Residence at the Jack Kerouac House in Orlando, Florida, Dina is at work on her first book: a memoir about burning almost to death in a house fire when she was a morbid teenager.